saf-dmitry/taskpaper-mode/README.md

  - `C-c C-j`: Go to selected item (`taskpaper-goto`).

 The command `C-c C-j` (`taskpaper-goto`) prompts the user for an outline path to an item offering standard minibuffer completion for possible target locations.
-Special packages for incremental completion like [Ivy][emacs-ivy] or [Icicles][emacs-icicles] provide faster and more convenient way to select the outline path in minibuffer.
+Special packages for fuzzy searching and incremental completion like [Ivy][emacs-ivy] or [Icicles][emacs-icicles] provide faster and more convenient way to select the outline path in minibuffer.
 Additionally, you can use [Imenu][emacs-imenu] to go to a specific project in the buffer.

 ## Structure Editing